GenAI for Creative Industries: How AI Is Changing Art in 2025

-GenAI for Creative Industries
+GenAI for Creative Industries: Quick Summary

-Co-Creating With Machines
+- Co-Creating With Machines

 AI isn’t taking over.
 It’s showing up with a sketchpad and saying, “Wanna jam?”
 Tools like DALL·E, Runway, and MidJourney help artists test styles and blend concepts fast.
 It’s like having ten creative interns who never get tired—but you’re still the boss.